 Almost half of U.S. millennial grocery shoppers polled this year said they have purchased some groceries in an online-only store, which is dramatic change from just two years ago….and they are not alone!

-The finding mirrors a trend of consumers across all age groups increasingly getting their groceries among internet pure plays, although at a more modest level.
+The findings on millennial grocery shopping habits mirror a trend of consumers across all age groups increasingly getting their groceries among internet pure plays, although at a more modest level.

 A February 2017 survey by food industry research firm Food Marketing Institute (FMI) found that 43% of millennial respondents shopped for groceries at online-only retailers at least occasionally, a rate almost 80% higher than in 2015.

 Consumers ages 39 to 52 shopped for groceries at online-only retailers at about half the rate of millennials, though the proportion who did so was up just 2 percentage points from 2016 and 7 percentage points the year prior.